PhilippGnoyke/AsTdEA/README.md

 Architecture Smell and Technical Debt Evolution Analyser

 ## About The Project
-AsTdEA runs a modified version of Arcan to detect architecture smells and calcuate technical debt in multiple versions of a project.
+AsTdEA runs a modified version of Arcan to detect architecture smells and calculate technical debt in multiple versions of a project.
 Smells are tracked across versions.
 Many properties of smells and versions are calculated to enable statistical analyses.

 ## Installation
 Download from [here](https://drive.google.com/uc?export=download&id=1NArqsJyah7NhCcYacjxoOnzcypt-On08) and unzip.